-So the first time I went there it was with my family for a 9 day long trip.
-Many of you might correlate our parent's idea of vacation ?
-The trip was about seeing as many sights as possible in 9 days (basically, ?sab cover kar lenge?).
+So the first time I went there it was with my family for a 9 day-long trip.
+Many of you might correlate our parent's idea of a vacation?
+The trip was about seeing as many sights as possible in 9 days (basically, "sab cover kar lenge").
 Then I had seen most of Andaman, save North Andaman.
-My dad being quite adventurous, included a few destinations in our itinerary where hardly any tourists go (check out Parrot Island and Mayabunder ? only 2 tourist families in December peak season).
+My dad, being quite adventurous, included a few destinations in our itinerary where hardly any tourists go (check out Parrot Island and Mayabunder.
+Only 2 tourist families in December peak season).
 In short, I had seen most of what Andaman had to offer during my first trip.
 But it was an easy trip then, all we had to do was give our plan to the driver when we arrived and from next day on we were all set.
 Where is the fun in that!

-Here, I would like to tell about my latest experience which is yet another example of our bad planning but in the end it doesn't matter and you end up being a better traveler.
-When my friend called me telling about saying ?Hey, I'm getting a return ticket for Andamans for Rs.
-7,500!?
+Here, I would like to tell about my latest experience which is yet another example of our bad planning but in the end it doesn't matter and you end up being a better traveller.
+When my friend called me telling about saying, "Hey, I'm getting a return ticket for Andamans for Rs.
+7,500!"
 I didn't have to think twice.
 (Check the rates now I bet it's over 10,000 for 1 side) Remember this is early June we are talking about and these cheap tickets were for August end.
 Calls for long term planning with too many uncertainties involved.
-The very thought of being able to go to Andaman ?again? was exhilarating.
+The very thought of being able to go to Andaman "again" was exhilarating.

 Days refused to pass after we had booked the tickets.
 Given the lack of Paid Leaves at work it was a short trip of 5 days.
 Based on my past experience, I had devised an excellent plan for our limited time there.